THE MCEC TEAM

 PAMELA R. POWERS

-Ms. Powers is the former Chief of Staff to Delegate Tawanna P. Gaines, Vice Chair of the House Appropriation Committee.
-She received her Bachelor of Arts in Psychology at the University of Maryland, College Park.
+Pamela joined MCEC after serving as Chief of Staff to Former Delegate Tawanna P. Gaines, Vice Chair of the House Appropriation Committee.
+She received her Bachelor of Arts Degree in Psychology at the University of Maryland, College Park.
+She resides in Annapolis with her Old English Sheepdog, Elliott.

 Dorothy holds a Bachelor's in Accounting/Economics from Long Island University-Post, and professional certificates in Executive Women in Leadership from Cornell University and Human Resource Management from Villanova University.
 She is a CPA and a Society for Human Resource Management Senior Certified HR Professional (SHRM-SCP).